 The contract needs to be sufficiently clear and complete.

-When most people think about a contract, they are most likely thinking of a bilateral contract where the two or more parties enter into an agreement of promises.
+When most people think about a contract, they are most likely thinking of a bilateral contract where the two or more parties enter into a mutually beneficial agreement.
 Learn more about Bilateral Contracts to further understand the difference.
-As the name suggests, a unilateral contract is more one-sided.
+Unilateral contracts are by contrast, one-sided.

-A unilateral contract is a legally binding contract in which an offer is accepted by fulfilling or performing the relevant conduct or condition.
-Unlike bilateral contracts where there is an exchange of mutual promises, only one party in a unilateral contract makes an express promise (the offer) and is obligated to perform the promise.
+A unilateral contract is a legally binding contract in which an offer is accepted by fulfilling the relevant condition/s.
+Unlike bilateral contracts where there is an exchange of mutual promises, only one party in a unilateral contract makes an express promise.
+They are then obliged to perform the promise.

 A common example occurs when “Person A” places an advertisement that states that if someone finds their lost dog and returns it to them, then “Person A” will pay that party $100.
 Only “Person A” has made an express promise.
 If “Person B” finds and returns their lost dog, then “Person B” has fulfilled the condition posed by “Person A”, thereby accepting the offer.
 A unilateral contract is thus formed.

-Consumers or parties are sometimes hesitant to enter into an obligation with small businesses.
-However, due its one-sided nature, unilateral contracts have a variety of uses that can be used to assist your business.
+Consumers or parties are sometimes hesitant to enter into a contract with small businesses.
+However, due its one-sided nature, unilateral contracts have a variety of uses that can be used to grow your business.

-Firstly, unilateral contracts can be used to establish loyalty of consumers through a reward system.
-Take Boost for example.
-If you get 10 points on your Boost card, Boost promises that your next Boost you ‘purchase’ will be free.
+Firstly, unilateral contracts can be used to establish loyalty of consumers through a rewards system.
+Many cafes or coffee stands hand out cards to customers which entitle them to their tenth (or fifth) coffee free.
 This common marketing technique utilises the reward system.
 This will incentivise consumers to remain with your business or product – thereby assisting in your own business’ growth.